amirlogic/useful-links/README.md

 git reset --hard HEAD~3
 ```

-git reset deletes commits, there is also a way to reverse commits by making new commits that cancel changes.
+git reset deletes commits, you can also use the revert command to reverse commits by making new commits that cancel changes.

 ## Misc